navveenb/lean-agentic-ai/lean-agentic-design-thinking/visualizing-agent-paths.md

-# Day 16 – Visualizing Agent Paths: Decision Maps Before Code
+# Visualizing Agent Paths: Decision Maps Before Code
 *Map the Logic Before You Build the Logic*

 ---